amsbau/UCLThesis2018/README.md

 "Fix_data" contains code used to clean and prepare the datasets.
 "Preds" contains the code used to optimize each of the techniques and to make relevant predictions and final results.
 "For_testing" contains the code used to run the experiments for the models that did NOT include mortgage data.
-"Mort_for_testing" contains the code used to run the experiments for the models that DID include mortgage data.
+"Mort_for_Testing" contains the code used to run the experiments for the models that DID include mortgage data.